-I am going to start Writing Workshop for the first time this year!
+We are Writing Workshop for the first time this year!
 I took a reading/writing graduate course over the summer which was full of useful information about best practices for writing instruction.
-I am still a little nervous but also excited.
-Writing fell on the back burner last year due to an implementation of a new phonics program.
+Writing fell on the back burner last year due to the implementation of a new phonics program.
 Sad, I know.
 But I hope to do it justice this year with the help of the top two resources.

 Math is my favorite!!!
 It was where I felt most confident in my first year, too!
-I do a balance of whole group and small group teaching.
+A balance of whole group and small group teaching is what I have found works best.
 I am replacing my current calendar time with a digital version to free up some wall space.
 I am excited about all of the options this PowerPoint Calendar Math offers!

 We will start small math groups which means introducing centers as well.
 One of my centers will be dedicated to practicing basic addition and subtraction facts.

 My plan is to start Science s l o w e r this year instead of not at all and then all at once.
 I have used this resource by Second Grade Stories for a few years and it works amazing for introducing what it means to be a scientist.
 I think our students often forget that science isn’t just about experiments but it also incorporates communicating ideas and results via writing and speaking.